One of South Africa’s oldest wines hailed as Top 10 In The World

 Grand Constance history shows it has been first choice for centuries

 Groot Constantia is South Africa’s oldest wine farm (332 years old this year).
 Since early days the wine produced on the estate has caught the attention of influential people across the globe.
 Before his death in 1821, Napoleon enjoyed ‘Grand Constance’ as his standard tipple while in exile.
-It is recorded that King Louis Philippe of France was a regular client.
+It is recorded that Louis Phillipe (King of the French) was a regular client.
 The British Royal family, as well as Frederic the Great of Prussia, have also all appreciated the famous sweet wine of Constantia.

 Charles Dickens celebrated it in Edwin Drood, Jane Austen’s character recommended it as a cure for a broken heart in Sense and Sensibility and Charles Baudelaire compared Constantia wine to his lover‘s lips in his most famous volume of poems, Les Fleurs du Mal.